saloniamatteo/csnake/csnake-doc.rst

 Next, we briefly show ``cnake``'s info, showing the current version, and who made the program (Matteo Salonia).

-Finally, we enter the game section, where we have to actually compute the game logic:
+Finally, we enter the **game section**, where we have to actually compute the game logic:

 - Initialise snake position, setting the default position
 - Set new food coordinates (default coordinates are screen center)